osdldbt/dbt2/doc/architecture.rst

 in stock at the warehouse where the order is entered).

 Another heavily weighted transaction is the recording of payments from customers.
-Delilvering orders, stock level checks, and inquiring about the status of certain orders are less frequently executed transactions.
+Delivering orders, stock level checks, and inquiring about the status of certain orders are less frequently executed transactions.

 The level of throughput is a result of the activity of the users executing